DreFlo/sope-t8g1/MP2-1/README.md

 ### Implementation Details

 * In order to ensure the main thread handles both SIGPIPE and SIGALRM signals, the request threads block those signals.
-* In the sigpipe_handler() function we are sending signals to threads to finish them, so that if a request has already been made to the Server, the signal is blocked.
+* In the sigpipe_handler() function we are sending signals to threads to finish them, if a request has already been made to the Server, the signal is blocked.
-* When timeout occurs, the threads are cancelled and the function pthread_cleanup_push() accuses the GAVUP event.
+* When timeout occurs, the threads are cancelled and the function thread_gavup(), pushed to the thread cleanup stack, accuses the GAVUP event.

 ### Group Members and Self Evaluation